 The next area to be done in the renovation process will be Sapphire Unit bedrooms and other areas in Sapphire Unit.
 The two double rooms in Sapphire Unit will be changed into single rooms and the old nurse station and another under used area will be made into a bedroom with ensuite.
 This will keep the units number of residents' accommodation the same.
 A new Nurse station will be installed in the lounge area with more glass to ensure good views of the lounge while doing the paper work or computer work.
-All rooms and areas in Sapphire Unit will have the same renovations done as done in Amber.
+All rooms and areas in Sapphire Unit will have the same renovations done as in Amber.
 All the residents from Sapphire will be moved into Ruby Unit and Ruby Unit will be made secure to accommodate them.
 The existing Ruby Unit residents will move into the newly renovated Amber.
-When Sapphire Unit is complete, the Sapphire Unit residents will move from Ruby Unit back to Sapphire.